yangqiseven/Raspberry-Pi-distance-alarm-project/README.md

 Our video is already upload to the youtube, the link: https://www.youtube.com/watch?v=UxOVLZZUPRQ

 ## Responsibility

-Hardware, software and web writing -------Shengbo Zang
+Hardware, Main Software, window and Writing -------Shengbo Zang

-Software ----- Qi Yang
+Software ------ Qi Yang